ABOUT EGGS - The Art of Cooking Hard Boiled Eggs

 12 minute Hard Boiled eggs.

 Yolk and white are firmly set and the yolk is pale yellow.
 This is the perfect classic hard-boiled egg used for stuffing and as a garnish in salads and other cold dishes.
-Halved or quartered, sliced or chopped, it can be reheated in sauce or turned into a gratin
+Halved or quartered, sliced or chopped, it can be reheated in sauce or grated.

 Overcooked Hard Boiled eggs.
 When cooked for more than 12 minutes the white of the egg turns rubbery and the yolk becomes dry and crumbly.
 Chemical reactions between the yolk and white may produce a green layer around the outer surface of the yolk with a strong unpleasant sulfurous odor when peeled.